The best travel books for ultimate escapism – from adventure epics to beach reads

 A coming-of-age story set in Ireland

 Normal People took the literary world by storm upon its publication in 2018 for good reason.
 Author Sally Rooney evocatively captures what it’s like to grow up in a small town in Ireland, as she charts the shifting relationship between Marianne and Connor.
-The two protagonists leave school to go to the same college in Dublin, where their unlikely relationship takes on new shapes as the years ebb and flow.
+The two protagonists leave school to go to the same university in Dublin, where their unlikely relationship takes on new shapes as the years ebb and flow.
 It feels fresh and contemporary, while tapping into classic themes of love and identity.